conda/conda/docs/source/building/meta-yaml.rst

            - some-dep

-A subpackage requirements section may have a list of dependencies and no build section or run section.
+For example, a subpackage requirements section may have a list of dependencies but no build section or run section.
 This is the same as having a build section with this dependency list and a run section with the same dependency list.